Donders-Institute/bidscoin/README.md

    bidsmapper.py raw bids
    ```
    - Rename the "task_label" of the functional scans into something more readable, e.g. "Reward" and "Stop"
-   - Add a search pattern to the [IntendedFor](#field-maps-intendedfor) field such that it will select your fMRI runs
+   - Add a search pattern to the IntendedFor field such that it will select your fMRI runs (see the [bidseditor](#step-1b--running-the-bidseditor) `fieldmap` section for more details)
-   - When done, open the bidsmap.yaml file and change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection
+   - When all done, (re)open the `bidsmap.yaml` file and change the options such that you will get non-zipped nifti data (i.e. `*.nii `instead of `*.nii.gz`) in your BIDS data collection.
+You can use a text editor or, much better, run the [bidseditor.py](#step-1b--running-the-bidseditor) command line tool.

-3. **BIDS coining.** Convert your raw data collection into a BIDS collection by running the bidscoiner bash command (note that the input is the same as for the bidsmapper):
+3. **BIDS coining.** Convert your raw data collection into a BIDS collection by running the [bidscoiner](#step-1b--running-the-bidscoiner) commandline tool (note that the input is the same as for the bidsmapper):
    ```
    bidscoiner.py raw bids
    ```